brettdonald/overlay-lyrics/README.md

   * music
   * publish

-## Connectivity
+## Connectivity Logic

 OpenLP provides real-time status updates via a [WebSocket connection](https://gitlab.com/openlp/wiki/-/wikis/Documentation/websockets).
 Every operation within OpenLP triggers a message over this connection; although each message contains very limited information.
 However, receipt of these messages is a useful trigger to request more detailed information from OpenLP.

-So, whenever the app receives a message via the WebSocket, it calls the `/controller/live-items` endpoint of the [OpenLP API](https://gitlab.com/openlp/wiki/-/wikis/Documentation/HTTP-API).
+Whenever the app receives a message via the WebSocket, it calls the `/controller/live-items` endpoint of the [OpenLP API](https://gitlab.com/openlp/wiki/-/wikis/Documentation/HTTP-API).
 This endpoint responds with detailed information on the currently-displayed item.